-Positive Foreign Currency Net Global Position in Cash: this daily position (daily balance converted to Pesos at the reference exchange rate of the immediately preceding month) cannot exceed the higher of U.S.\$ 2,500,000 or the 0% of the RPC of the immediately preceding month.
+- \ Net Global Position: this daily position (daily balance converted to Pesos at the reference exchange rate of the immediately preceding month) cannot exceed 5% of the RPC of the immediately preceding month. - \ Cash Position: the daily cash position, which comprises the overall net foreign currency position less the net position in forward transactions, cash to be settled, futures, options and other derivative products, among other deductible items, may not exceed the amount of 0 % of the RPC of the month prior to the month to which it corresponds.